Michele Greco: Imprisonment and death

-The Maxi Trial was largely undone by notoriously generous appeals, mostly thanks to Corrado Carnevale, who would release Mafiosi on the slightest of pretexts, much to the frustration of the Maxi Trial's architects, Giovanni Falcone and Paolo Borsellino.
-Greco was released on appeal on 27 February 1991, but Giovanni Falcone, who had become head of the Penal Affairs section of the Italian ministry of Justice, issued a decree that ordered the re-incarceration of Greco and other mafiosi.
-Greco was quickly rearrested in February 1992, and put back behind bars to serve his freshly reinstated life-sentence.
+The Maxi Trial was largely undone by notoriously generous appeals, mostly due to Corrado Carnevale, who would release Mafiosi on the slightest of pretexts, much to the frustration of the Maxi Trial's architects, Giovanni Falcone and Paolo Borsellino.
+Greco was released on appeal on 27 February 1991, but Giovanni Falcone, who had become head of the Penal Affairs section of the Italian Ministry of Justice, issued a decree that swiftly ordered the re-incarceration of Greco and other mafiosi.

+In 1994, Greco was sentenced to another life sentence for the murder of Pietro Buscetta, brother-in-law of pentito Tommaso Buscetta, as well as three informants.
 In 1995, in the trial for the murder of Lieutenant Colonel Giuseppe Russo, Greco was sentenced to life imprisonment together with Bernardo Provenzano, Salvatore Riina, and Leoluca Bagarella.
-The same year, in the trial for the murders of the commissioners Beppe Montana and Antonino Cassarà, he was also sentenced to life imprisonment together with Bernardo Provenzano, Bernardo Brusca, Francesco Madonia and Salvatore Riina.
-The same year, in the trial for the murders of Piersanti Mattarella, Pio La Torre, Rosario di Salvo and Michele Reina, in which he was given a further life sentence together with Bernardo Provenzano, Bernardo Brusca, Salvatore Riina, Giuseppe Calò, Francesco Madonia and Nenè Geraci.
+The same year, in the trial for the murders of the commissioners Giuseppe Montana and Antonino Cassarà, he was also sentenced to life imprisonment together with Bernardo Provenzano, Bernardo Brusca, Francesco Madonia and Salvatore Riina.
+The same year, in the trial for the murders of Piersanti Mattarella, Pio La Torre, Rosario Di Salvo and Michele Reina, in which he was given a further life sentence together with Bernardo Provenzano, Bernardo Brusca, Salvatore Riina, Giuseppe Calò, Francesco Madonia and Nenè Geraci.
 In 1997, in the trial for the murder of Judge Cesare Terranova, Greco received another life sentence along with Bernardo Provenzano, Bernardo Brusca, Giuseppe Calò, Nenè Geraci, Francesco Madonia and Salvatore Riina.

 Greco never admitted his crimes nor his position in Cosa Nostra.
 In a letter sent to the press in the summer of 2007, he claimed he was "as innocent as a newborn child."
-He added that "because of an injustice in the 1980s I have been buried alive and have been in prison for 22 years.
+He added that "Because of an injustice in the 1980s I have been buried alive and have been in prison for 22 years.
 The dampness of my cell has destroyed my health and I am truly in a bad way."
 He remained in prison in Rebibbia, Rome until his death from lung cancer on 13 February 2008.

 According to historian John Dickie, Greco "was the very archetype of a mafia capo: unsmiling, taciturn, given to speaking only in maxims and allusive parables."